hyperledger/indy-hipe/text/rich-schema-context/README.md

 `@context` is a JSON-LD construct that allows for namespacing and the establishment of a common vocabulary.

 ### Stored on ledger
-`context` will be written to the ledger in much the same way that schemas and credential definitions are written to the ledger now.
+`@context` will be written to the ledger in much the same way that schemas and credential definitions are written to the ledger now.

 ### Example context